herenali/CSC207ProjectRepo/README.md

 The full license is in our repository (https://github.com/herenali/CSC207ProjectRepo/blob/main/LICENSE).

 ## Feedback
-Please give us feedback through this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdOlmT7c9pwKURW5UtzZlsilaJc4CuWSx9LaYJjVjzzRQOrZA/viewform?usp=sf_link)
+ Please share your feedback through this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdOlmT7c9pwKURW5UtzZlsilaJc4CuWSx9LaYJjVjzzRQOrZA/viewform?usp=sf_link)

 Rules for Valid Feedback:
-   - Constructive: provide suggestions for improvement or change that we can implement
+   - Constructive: Provide suggestions for improvement or change that we can implement
-   - Specific: describe the issue or suggestion clearly with enough detail to understand the context
+   - Specific: Describe the issue or suggestion clearly with enough detail to understand the context
       - if possible, provide screenshots, code snippets, or examples to support your feedback.
-   - Relevant: ensure the feedback pertains to the specific project or feature in question
+   - Relevant: Ensure the feedback pertains to the specific project or feature in question

-Guidelines when Submitting Feedback:
+Guidelines on What to Expect:
-   - after submitting feedback, you can expect an email acknowledging that we've recieved your Google Form submission
+   - Acknowledgment: You will receive an email confirmation that we've received your Google Form submission
-   - you can expect a response or update after a few weeks, depending on the complexity of the feedback
+   - Response time: We aim to review and address feedback within a few weeks, depending on complexity

 ## Contributions
 To add/modify code:
+1. Fork the Repository
-- Go to our repository (https://github.com/herenali/CSC207ProjectRepo.git)
+- Go to our repository (https://github.com/herenali/CSC207ProjectRepo.git).
-- Fork the project to create your own copy and implement changes on a seperate branch
+- Fork the project to create your own copy.
+2. Implement Changes
+- Work on a separate branch to add your modifications.
+- Ensure your code:
-- Ensure code is correct, adheres to SOLID principles and Clean Architecture, and has sufficient test cases
+  - is correct and adheres to SOLID principles and Clean Architecture.
+  - includes sufficient test cases.
+3. Submit a Pull Request
-- Create a pull request to the main branch so others can review your code
+- Create a pull request to the main branch for review

 To review other's code:
 - Make sure their code is organized, well-documented, and correct